 A new day, a new continent and a new city.

 A few days before watching Guanaco leaping fences into minefields.
 And penguins and Dolphins splashing in the waters of the ocean.

 Now I watch affluent Europeans leap on and off trams as Pigeons and Seagulls splash in hundred year old fountains.

 The Sun is just as bright and the spring air just as cold and as fresh.

-Two more nights here with Ana and Bruno.
+I spend two more nights here with Ana and Bruno.
 A friendly couple who own a small bike shop in the centre of the city.

 And then a new country to cycle through.

 The hustle and bustle of the old city is quickly replaced by Cork oak forests, cattle fields and spring flowers dancing in the cool breeze.